embed-coder/flutter_exercise/README.md

 # flutter_exercise
-Some exercise to demonstrate simple functions build by Flutter
+Some exercises to demonstrate simple functions build by Flutter